heckenmann/tor-scrapy/README.md

 The crawler starts its work automatically.

 ## Use
 To find something in your index, you can use kibana.
-You have to know the ip:
+You have to know the ip of the kibana container:
 ```
 docker inspect torcrawler_kibana_1 | jq '.[] | .NetworkSettings.Networks.torcrawler_default.IPAddress'
 ```